AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/download-the-adobe-analytics-implementation-playbook.md

 kt: 10530
 exl-id: 42679c86-e08f-4dda-8e47-f9880409bad6
 ---
-# Download the [!DNL Adobe] [!DNL Analytics] implementation playbook
+# Download the [!DNL Adobe Analytics] implementation playbook

 Before getting started, [download the playbook](assets/aa-implementation-playbook.xlsx).

 ## Business Requirements tab

 **WHAT:** A Business Requirements Doc (commonly referred to as BRD) is a very important piece of documentation that key stakeholders, business users and tech users will want to collaborate on.
-It is a place for documenting all of your desired KPIs, reporting requirements, and any data point you wish to see when your [!DNL Adobe] [!DNL Analytics] (AA) implementation is complete.
+It is a place for documenting all of your desired KPIs, reporting requirements, and any data point you wish to see when your [!DNL Adobe Analytics] (AA) implementation is complete.

 **WHY:** This serves as a jumping off point for the documentation that follows (SDR, tech spec, etc.) and is a common source of truth for an agreed upon end state of AA.
 This document organizes thoughts across teams within the org to form one guiding direction to move forward with building out or enhancing your implementation.